 Mercury and Venus

-Take your time and with a 3–8″ telescope you will pick up the rings of Saturn and up to five of its moons.
+Take your time with Saturn, relax your eyes, and allow them to adjust and pick up the rings of Saturn.
+On a small telescope this might look like bulges, with Saturn appearing like a football.
+With an 8″ telescope you might get to see up to five of its moons.
 With the larger telescopes in this range, you may even see on a good night, Cassini’s Division, which is a black circle appearing between Saturn’s A and B rings.

 Uranus and Neptune

 Of our solar system planets, these are farthest from Earth.
 They are not visible with the naked eye.
 They will appear as specks through the telescope.
 With decent magnification, they may appear as disks and you may detect some color, such as a pale blue or greenish color.

 Through a telescope fitted with proper solar filters, you can watch the progress of a solar eclipse or sunspot activity.
 But NEVER look at the Sun without solar filters as you risk permanent damage to your eyes.